A new model for magnetoreception: Model

-and as specific examples, we assume $\delta g = 0$ and $\Delta g = 0.2$.
-We have checked that the qualitative predictions of our model also work for the case of an anisotropic hyperfine coupling similar to the one described in Ref.~\onlinecite{gauger09}.
-Following the photoexcitation, the system relaxes to the pure singlet state \ket{S_{1}} which is degenerate with the triplet level \ket{T_{0}}.
+Electric dipole selection rules mean that, following the photoexcitation, the system is found in the pure singlet state \ket{S_{1}} which is degenerate with the triplet level \ket{T_{1}}.
 We write for the Hamiltonian at this stage of the process: